justinbrewer/warframe-linux/README.md

 ## If you're getting crashes
 Report them on winehq.
 Nothing on my launcher can fix what wine breaks.
-All this does is set up a prefix.
+All this does is set up a prefix and update/download/launch the game.
 If you find a missing override or library, report it, but do not report crashes here without an answer.

 ## Installation Instructions